cappuccino/cappuccino/README.markdown

 ### Benefits of Cappuccino for Application Development:

+* Toolchain stability – use of time-tested APIs means an absense of the churn which is all too common in the current generic browser-app ecosystem.
-- Cross-platform development – any programmer's text editor or IDE is sufficient.
+* Cross-platform development – any programmer's text editor or IDE is sufficient.
 The compiler and other parts of the toolchain used to prepare applications for deployment are hosted by Node.js.
 * Cocoa's rich range of interface controls are abstracted to HTML, CSS, and JavaScript.
 These go well beyond the functionality provided by current browser standards, and only require minimal HTML5 support.
 * These design patterns and APIs provide a solid foundation for application development.
 The APIs have been proven over forty years and provide browser-independent functionality which is a superset of current browser capabilities.
 * Custom interface controls can reliably build on basic Cocoa controls - when extended or new functionality is required.